OmerKhureshi/CSC780/Wirelessly use ADB.md

 # Use ADB wirelessly.
-You might be using usb to connect your android device to laptop to test your app.<br> But there's an easier way, use wireless debug feature in android studio.
+You might be using usb to connect your android device to laptop to test your app.<br> But there's an easier way, use wireless debug feature in android studio which allows you to connect android devices over wifi network.
 This is especially convenient if you are woking on multiple devices.
 Follow the steps below to set this up.
 You can use the terminal console in android studio to execute the commands below.<br><br>
 1. Connect your device to laptop with usb and enter usb debugging mode,<br>
 `adb usb`<br><br>